naoltesema/password-manager/README.md

-Got it, here's the updated README in Markdown format with the correct license information:

 # Secure Password Manager

 Secure Password Manager is a Flutter-based application that provides a secure way to store and manage your passwords.
 It utilizes the Hive database and the Flutter Secure Storage plugin to ensure the safety of your sensitive information.